devkimchi/Service-Broker-External-Activator/Documents/Articles/Step.3.md

 }
 ```

-As the message is formatted as XML, the message is populated as `byte` array then converted to an XDocument instance for further processing.
-Once the processing is complete, the conversation opened by stored procedure should be closed like below:
+As the message is formatted as XML, the message is populated as `byte` array then converted to an `XDocument` instance for further processing.
+Once the processing is complete, the conversation is opened by stored procedure should be closed like below:

 ```csharp
 private static void EndConversation(SqlConnection conn, SqlTransaction transaction, Guid conversationHandle)